RodrigoEstrela/multilayer-perceptron/README.md

 # Multilayer Perceptron (MLP)

-This project implements a customizable Multilayer Perceptron (MLP) neural network for binary classification tasks, using Python and NumPy.
+This projectś goal is to implement a customizable Multilayer Perceptron (MLP) neural network for binary, using NumPy, Scikit-Learn and Pandas.
 It includes data preprocessing, model training, evaluation, and model saving/loading functionalities.
+Naturally, it can be trained with a wide range of data.
+In this case, it is trained with the data from breat cells and the goal is to indetify this cells' features as either Malignant or Benign.
+As I take great interest in the medical field and programming world crossing this was a good dataset to focus the project on.

 ## Project Structure